Trauma Llama Compression Socks - Improves Blood Flow And Valve Function

 Put on your compression socks in the morning and take them off before night (unless your doctor advises otherwise).
 If they fit properly, compression socks shouldn't be unpleasant or difficult to wear all day.
 Buy two pairs of compression socks so you can wash and dry them between uses.

-Trauma llama compression socks massage your legs and ankles to increase blood flow to your heart.
+Traumallama compression socks massage your legs and ankles to increase blood flow to your heart.
 Compression socks minimize ankle and leg discomfort and edema.